Hajj and UmrahThe Ministry of Health of Saudi Arabia issue their requirements and recommendations for Hajj and Umrah

 The KSA Ministry of Health (MoH) recommends that, as a precautionary measure, pregnant women and young children, should postpone the performance of the Hajj and Umrah .

 Influenza is easily transmitted in crowded conditions.
-Pilgrims in clinical risk groups for influenza should receive influenza vaccine annually from their usual healthcare provider, when available, as this may still confer some protection for the upcoming Hajj.
+Pilgrims in clinical risk groups for influenza should receive influenza vaccine annually from their usual healthcare provider, when available, as this may still confer some protection for their pilgrimage.

 Due to the large crowds, mass gatherings such as Hajj and Umrah are associated with unique health risks .
 Each year, in early summer, the Ministry of Health (MoH) of the Kingdom of Saudi Arabia (KSA) issues the requirements and recommendations for entry visas relevant to pilgrims and seasonal workers who intend to visit KSA during forthcoming Hajj and Umrah season .
 Requirements and recommendations may differ from year to year.

 Health advice for KSA can be found on our Saudi Arabia Country Information page.
 The information on the country page should be tailored to individual pilgrims and seasonal workers.